 Neoprene chestwaders are appropriate for spring, fall and winter conditions but may be too warm for summer field work.
 Nylon chestwaders and Gore-Tex ® or breathable chestwaders are excellent choices for most seasons, where crew members wear warm layers (e.g., fleece, polypropylene) underneath during colder field conditions.

 No, there is no requirement to recertify for this program.
 If there is a significant pause in your environmental monitoring fieldwork (e.g., four years or more), we would recommend that you recertify with NRTG.
 Note: all NRTG courses include free, lifetime certification.
-Enrol once – come back anytime.
+Enroll once – come back anytime.

 NRTG’s Environmental Field Skills (EFS) Certificate program is accredited by BC’s College of Applied Biology (CAB).
 CAB will recognize graduates of the EFS program as meeting the core academic requirements for entry as an Applied Biology Technician.
 An ‘Applied Biology Technician’ designation qualifies an individual as a B.C. provincially recognized and certified technician and helps to expand their industry credibility.